 Counting using the Abacus

-The beads present on both the upper and the lower decks have value.
+The beads present on both the upper and lower decks have value.
 Each bead on the lower deck is valued at 1 individually while those on the upper deck are valued at 5 individually.
 In order to count the beads, they are moved towards the horizontal frame separator.
-Thus all beads which are present absolutely near this horizontal separator are considered to be counted.
+Thus, all beads which are present absolutely near this horizontal separator are considered to be counted.

 The process of counting involves the following steps: